read, read, read

 When: grades 1 to 7 and beyond

-Once our readers have mastered the letter-sounds, they begin to be able to decode words, then sentences, then books.
+Once our readers have learned the sounds and their corresponding letter(s), they begin to be able to decode words, then sentences, then books.
 Fluency, vocabulary and comprehension are intertwined into this ongoing reading process.

 Our goal is prevention, not intervention.
 We’re not waiting to see if your kids will struggle, we’re setting them up for success.